-- The President is , even with the economic recession. z. - According to the accountant, this year's is double compared to last year.
+- 1. The management is eager to hear some from the employees who joined the team building. - 2.
+The president is even with the economic recession. - 3.
+According to the accountant, this year's is doubled compared to last year. - 4.
 The for this is disappointing.
-3. - 4.

-Betsy : Hi Brian, this is Betsy.
-How are you doing?
-Brian : Fine.
-I've just returned from the Head Office.
-Betsy : So, How was your business trip?
-Brian : It was wonderful.
+- Betsy : Hi Brian, this is Betsy.
+How are you doing? - Brian : Fine.
+I've just returned from the Head Office. - Betsy : So, how was your business trip? - Brian : It was wonderful.
 Boston is a great city.
-Apart from that, the people in the Head Office are very welcoming.
-Betsy : I'm happy to hear that!
-By the way, have you seen Frank yet?
-He needs the figures for the last 2 quarters.
-Brian : No, I haven't seen him yet.
+Besides, the people in the Head Office are very welcoming. - Betsy: I'm happy to hear that!
+By the way, have you met Frank yet?
+He needs the figures for the last two quarters. - Brian : No, I haven't seen him yet.
 We have a meeting at 10 o'clock tomorrow morning.
-I'll give him the update then.
-Betsy : Did you do your presentation yet?
-Brian : Yes, I did it yesterday afternoon.
-I was very nervous, but everything went well.
-Betsy : Has the management given you any feedback yet?
-Brian : Yes, I've already met with the sales director and he said he was impressed by my presentation.
-He added, that the management was optimistic on this new business venture.
-Betsy : That's great Brian.
+I'll give him the update then. - Betsy : Have you made your presentation yet? - Brian : Yes.
+I made it yesterday afternoon.
+I was very nervous, but everything went well. - Betsy : Has the management given you any feedback yet? - Brian: Yes, I've already met the sales director and he said he was impressed by my presentation.
+He added, that the management was optimistic on this new business venture. - Betsy : That's great Brian.
 Congratulations!